 AQC Integrated Programs

 The Integrated Program is developed by the individual teacher in consultation with the Registrar of the SPTRB.
 Since it does not need to result in a degree, diploma or certificate, the teacher may complete requirements for the Integrated Program at more than one approved institution.
-An Integrated Program AQC must involve a teaching field that is different from the teacher's major or minor in their initial teacher education program and cannot use any coursework that was applied to initial teacher certification.
+An Integrated Program AQC must involve an area of teaching that is different from the teacher's major or minor in their initial teacher education program and cannot use any coursework that was applied to initial teacher certification.
+Please note that an Integrated Program must not include more than two additional areas of teaching.

 Teachers planning an Integrated Program must familiarize themselves with the procedures and requirements for the AQC.
 Universities are not responsible for determining the program for the teacher.
 Universities may advise on appropriate coursework and its availability.
 There are two types of Integrated Programs: